 11 of 11

 Drive 30 minutes north of the popular Red Sea resort town of Hurghada and you’ll find El Gouna, a veritable mecca for kitesurfing enthusiasts.
-Golden sands and turquoise water are a draw for tourists of all kinds; but it’s the constant wind and huge expanse of shallow lagoon that make it ideal for kitesurfers.
+Golden sands and turquoise water are a draw for tourists of all kinds but it’s the constant wind and huge expanse of shallow lagoon that make it ideal for kitesurfers.
 There’s an established infrastructure at El Gouna too, with several kite schools offering gear rental, courses, repair services and safety equipment.
-For those travelling with non-kitesurfing friends or family, El Gouna is also ideal because of the diversity of activities offered there - including wakeboarding, scuba diving and snorkeling.
+For those traveling with non-kitesurfing friends or family, El Gouna is also ideal because of the diversity of activities offered there - including wakeboarding, scuba diving, and snorkeling.